saulpierotti/markdown_notebook/ADS.md

 * For unsorted array I go towards quadratic time: there are better alternatives
 * Time is quadratic also in the average case
 * Insertion-sort can operate online: it can sort sequences as they arrive
+* Typical application: keep a dynamic file sorted when adding elements to it and sorting almost-sorted files

 # Merge-sort
 * Merge-sort is a divide and conquer algorithm for sorting